netlify-templates/victor-hugo/site/content/press/innovation-is-much-more-than-just-using-new-tech.md

 ---
-articlename: ' Innovation is much more than just using new tech'
+title: ' Innovation is much more than just using new tech'
 date: '2018-03-07'
 summary: >-
   David Asch, MD keynoted the HIMSS '19 Digital and Personal Connected Health